alminisl/Blog/content/blog/technologies-im-learning-in-2022.md

 - Kubernetes and Terraform
 - Tailwind

 I really want to dive in more Deeply into Devops this year.
-I did a lot of those things in the past with past jobs but the ecosystem has changed a lot since then.
-Kubernetes and Terraform are now the go to technologies for Devops.
-Also a good language I to learn would be Rust, however with Rust I just miss the use case as to when to use it.
+I did a lot of those things in the past with past jobs, but the ecosystem has changed a lot since then.
+Kubernetes and Terraform are now the go-to technologies for Devops.
+Also, a good language I to learn would be Rust, however with Rust I just miss the use case as to when to use it.

 Tailwind is something I started to use on some side projects and I really love it.
-You just write down your css classes and you build your layouts and designs however you want.
+You just write down your css classes, and you build your layouts and designs however you want.
 Preferre it much more to alternatives like bootstrap.

-One thing I have used a little bit is GraphQL and I would really love to use this a bit more in my work and also privately.
+One thing I have used a little is GraphQL and I would really love to use this a bit more in my work and also privately.

-So this is a small list of things I would love to learn / use this year..
-Probably will not get into everything on the list here, but I would love to re visit this at the end of the year and see what of those I can cross out.
+So this is a small list of things I would love to learn / use this year… Probably will not get into everything on the list here, but I would love to re visit this at the end of the year and see what of those I can cross out.